 The rest is basic grooming.
-Avoid gum diseases and bad odour by brushing the Manchester Terrier's teeth twice or thrice a week.
-Clean its ears with a soft cotton moist with a vet-approved solution to keep ear infections at bay.
+Avoid gum diseases by brushing the Manchester Terrier's teeth twice or thrice a week.
+Clean its ears with soft cotton moist with a vet-approved solution to keep ear infections at bay.
 Trim its nails when they become long to prevent painful or uncomfortable overgrowth and cracking.

 Energetic and spirited by nature, the Manchester Terrier is a lively terrier dog.
 It is playful and loves nothing more than play fetch with its family.
 Although this dog completely loves and adores its family, it is also independent.
 However, contrary to having an independent streak, the Manchester Terrier tends to have separation issues, so it is best suited for families where one member stays at home most of the time.

 Manchester Terriers, despite their size, make excellent watchdogs.
 They will bark to alert owners when someone is about.
 They are also great with children, provided they are early socialised.
 Still, it is crucial to make sure any interaction is well-supervised by an adult.
 Like most terriers, the Manchester Terrier will not think twice of chasing small animals, given its history of killing rats and chasing rabbits so care should be taken around small household pets.